CyberGitLabs/security-writeups/Hack The Box Machines/Linux/Data.md

 ![diagram](../../images/Data/Data_Cap2.png)

-We can see that the set of effective capabilities comprises CAP_SYS_ADMIN a capability that allow us to mount the file system and manipulate namespaces.
+We can see that the set of effective capabilities comprises CAP_SYS_ADMIN a capability that allows us to mount the file system and manipulate namespaces.
 So we see that we can mount /dev/sda1, the host root partition, to a new directory inside the container and move there.

 ![diagram](../../images/Data/Data_esc.png)

-The mount operation is succesfull and now we can access the host filesystem from inside the container where we have full root privileges.
+The mount operation is succesful and now we can access the host filesystem from inside the container where we have full root privileges.
 From here we can manipulate every file of the host and gain real root privileges.

 ![diagram](../../images/Data/Data_esc2.png)

-*******4 Remediation*******
+## 4 Remediation
 - Keep Grafana up to date.
 - Define a good password policy.
 - Whitelist specific commands in the */etc/sudoers* file to be run in the container (instead of exec *)